Description

 }

-Get the entire get array
+Get the entire GET array

 $request->get();

-Get a value from the get array
+Get a specific value from the GET array

 $request->get('name');